Creating a New Data Asset

 External Data Assets are available to be attached to a Capsule in a Cloud Workstation even if indexing has not fully completed.

-To create a Data Asset from the /scratch
+Create a New Data Asset from the Scratch Folder

 From the dropdown list click Create New Data Asset.